 I am making Vietnamese sweet and sour mango salad for a dinner party.
 I have friends who will be traveling to Southeast Asia.
 They are going for 5 weeks, and Vietnam is on their itinerary.
 My daughter who lives in Vietnam happens to be visiting home and they want to meet her, learn more about the country, and of course the food.
 When I found out about their travel plans, I offered to host a dinner to give them an idea of what to expect food wise.

-If you’ve never had Vietnamese food, I suggest you start with Vietnamese sweet and sour mango salad.
-It’s really easy to make.
+If you've never had Vietnamese food, I suggest you start with my recipe for mango salad.
+It's really easy to make.

 The mango should not be overly ripe, you want it to have a certain firmness.
 If you are buying the entire fruit, you can gauge the ripeness by gently squeezing the mango on the palm of your hand.
 It should have a bit of give.If you are buying pre-cut mango you can gauge ripeness by the color.
 You need to get a mango that is bright yellow with no fading spots which is a sign of the fruit being underripe.
 And mango that is underripe will not have a lot of flavor.

 Mangoes are such an interesting fruit, they are thought to be one of the oldest fruits with fossil records going back 25 million years.
-Cultivation didn’t begin until about 4,000 years ago.
+Cultivation didn't begin until about 4,000 years ago.
 There are also many varieties.
-When I was growing up my dad had 4 mango trees in our backyard which to this day are still producing fruit.
-Every year when I visit home, during the month of July I feast on fresh mangoes every morning.
+When I was growing up my dad had 4 mango trees in our backyard.
+To this day are still producing fruit.
+Every year when I visit home in July, I feast on fresh mangoes every morning.

 I encourage you to give this Vietnamese sweet and sour mango salad a try.
 I think you'll love it.
 Share the recipe with your friends too.

 By the way, if you were wondering if there is a difference between rice vinegar, and rice wine vinegar, wonder no more!
 The two are one and the same.
-Rice vinegar is made with the fermented rice wine, and further fermentation turns it into acetic acid.
+Rice vinegar is made with fermented rice wine.
+More fermentation turns it into acetic acid.
 The only difference then is the label.

 If you are interested in trying other Vietnamese recipes, you might want to check these out.